BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Related Work

 \section{Related Work}

 The prior literature extensively addresses the problem of bitrate and view adaptation in \threesixty video streaming.
-Previous works commonly employ various machine learning techniques to predict user head movements and incorporate them into existing ABR algorithms.
+Previous works commonly employ various machine learning techniques to predict user head movements and network throughput, incorporating these predictions into ABR algorithms~\cite{guo2024long, qian2018flare, li2023spherical, zhu2023toward, wang2024synergistic, zhang2023tile,setayesh2023content,yang2024360spred,wan2024predicting,yaqoob2023collaborative}.
 For example, \cite{qian2018flare} proposes a prediction-based approach and designs an ABR algorithm using historical data from \threesixty video streaming sessions.
 The focus of their work is on head movement prediction, while the ABR algorithm itself is a heuristic approach lacking rigorous optimization-based mechanisms.

-Authors in~\cite{shen2019qoe} propose a Lyapunov-based model that uses Lyapunov optimization to solve \tABR problem.
-In their work, the quality of the tiles is selected based on the motion maps.
-In addition, they add saliency map information to their model to make a balance between QoE and playback delay.
+Authors in~\cite{zhang2023ram360} propose a Lyapunov-based model to solve the \tABR problem, also utilized in~\cite{shen2019qoe}.
+They employ Lyapunov optimization for selecting and adjusting the bitrate of tiles, resulting in a nearly optimal ABR algorithm achieved through iterative updates to the tiles of a chunk.
+However, despite its near-optimality, this technique may suffer from a long reaction time and high wasted bandwidth due to iterative bitrate adjustment.
 In another work,~\cite{jiang2019hierarchical} proposes a different approach by constructing a two-layered hierarchical buffer-based algorithm with short and long buffer layers.
-The prediction of \AF is used to update the tiles inside the short buffer layer (short-term improvement).
-The long buffer layer tries to download the new segments that are not available in the short buffer layer and will be played later.
+The prediction of \AF is used to perform short-term improvement.
+The long buffer layer tries to download the new tiles that are not available in the short buffer layer and will be played later.
 In another work,~\cite{park2019advancing} predicts the head movement by using a saliency map, tile probability heat map, and LSTM models and gives \tABR algorithm based on that.

-In another category of work~\cite{zhang2019drl360,park2021adaptive,fu2021360hrl,kan2021rapt360, kim2020neural}, several deep RL-based algorithms are developed for solving bitrate selection problems.
+In another category of work~\cite{zhang2019drl360,park2021adaptive,fu2021360hrl,kan2021rapt360, kim2020neural, wang2024madrl}, deep RL-based algorithms are developed for solving \tABR.
 They also use a dataset of the user's head position to train the model and find the optimal bitrate selection according to the predicted \AF.

+In a recent study~\cite{guo2024adaptive}, the authors proposed a non-uniform coding and transmission method that divides the entire 360-degree field into four regions: an attention area, an out-of-field-of-view area, a peripheral area, and other areas.
+They then introduced an online ABR algorithm that dynamically selects appropriate bitrates for each region.
+This work was further extended by another study~\cite{guo2024long} that optimized the transmission strategy for 360-degree videos using LSTM networks.